Everyone makes mistakes, but not everyone starts out on equal footing.

 His voice is described as professional, sincere, warm, and conversational.
 Rick uses some strategies to read his scripts for voice over projects without difficulty.

-Here are some tips from Rick Maclvor.
+Here are some tips from Rick Maclvor:

 Change your font to OpenDyslexic

-The beauty of digital media is that it allows for immense customisation at the click of a button.
 Changing font is a simple way to rework letters to be friendlier to dyslexic perceptions.
-This is one of the methods Rick MacIvor uses; he says:
+This is one of the methods Rick MacIvor uses, he says,

-“Usually, I receive scripts via email in a text format, which allows me to effortlessly copy and paste the text into Word and modify the font to OpenDyslexic.
-This approach is effective for me because it emphasizes the lower part of the letters, making them less likely to appear flipped or transposed.
+This approach is effective for me because it emphasises the lower part of the letters, making them less likely to appear flipped or transposed.
 Dyslexic individuals often confuse letters like ‘d’ and ‘b’, resulting in word transposition.
-Therefore, when the font is weighted towards the bottom, it helps me to read the text more easily.”

 Mark your script

 Mark recommends that if you’re new to voice over work, it’s a good idea to find a free voice over script that you can use to record a demo and refine your skills.
-Once you’ve obtained the script, print a copy and mark it up.
-This was a strategy that he found to be extremely helpful when first starting out in the industry.

 The first step is to identify the spots where your breaths are.
 Locate the phrases where you need to inhale and use a double railroad slash “//” to indicate them.
 Keep adding this symbol next to each phrase where you take a breath.